William D. Foster: Biography

 William Foster was born in Chicago, Illinois in 1884.
 He started his career as a sports writer for the Chicago Defender, a local African-American newspaper, writing under the name Juli Jones.

 The Defender had recently been established in 1905 by Robert Sengstacke Abbott.
 By the First World War, it became the nation's "most influential Black weekly newspaper."
 Foster periodically wrote for other newspapers as well, still under the penname Juli Jones, including an article for the Indianapolis Freeman published in 1913, in which he "sketches out the public disclosure on the representation of blacks in white-produced films, a disclosure that would define the terms of the debate for the rest of the century".
-In addition to being a writer, Foster was a press agent for vaudeville stars such as Bert Williams and George Walker (vaudeville) and also worked as a booking agent and business manager for Chicago's Pekin Theater, which at the time was a well known vaudeville house.
+In addition to being a writer, Foster was a press agent for vaudeville stars such as Bert Williams and George Walker and also worked as a booking agent and business manager for Chicago's Pekin Theater, which at the time was a well known vaudeville house.
 With these connections, he had his foot in the door of the theater industry years before he started his own film company.

 In 1910 he founded the Foster Photoplay Company, which is credited as the first African-American independent film company.
 Foster stated that the film industry "is the Negro businessman's only international chance to make money and put his race right with the world."
 His goal was not only business success but also to show that African Americans could improve their image and standing all over the world.
 From the start Foster intended to leave his mark on the film industry and make an impact on the culture of his time and the culture of the future.
-In the words of film critic Thomas R. Cripps, Foster was “a clever hustler from Chicago, he had been a press agent for the [Bert] Williams and [George] Walker revues and [Bob] Cole and Johnson's A Trip to Coontown [circa 1898], a sportswriter for the [Chicago] Defender, an occasional actor under the name of Juli Jones, and finally a purveyor of sheet music and Haitian coffee.
+In the words of film critic Thomas R. Cripps, Foster was “a clever hustler from Chicago, he had been a press agent for the [Bert] Williams and [George] Walker revues and [Bob] Cole and [Billy] Johnson's A Trip to Coontown [circa 1898], a sportswriter for the [Chicago] Defender, an occasional actor under the name of Juli Jones, and finally a purveyor of sheet music and Haitian coffee.
 He may have made the first black movie, The Railroad Porter, an imitation of Keystone comic chases completed perhaps three years before The Birth of a Nation [February 8, 1915]."

 He died in Chicago, Illinois on 15 April 1940.